Brand07/HP-Printer-Metrics-Scraper/README.md

 Python script that scrapes the internal web pages of HP Printers for data.

 Prerequisites:
+  -Python installed on your machine : https://www.python.org/downloads/
+  - Requires the Pandas and BeautifulSoup library to be installed.
+      Pandas can be installed by running **pip install pandas** from command prompt or terminal window.
+      BeautifulSoup can be installed by running **pip install beautifulsoup4** from a command prompt or terminal window.
-  This script requires that you disable "Encrypt All Web Communication (not including IPP) on the printer.
+  -This script requires that you disable "Encrypt All Web Communication (not including IPP) on the printer.
 This can be done from the internal webpage under the Networking Tab >> Mgmt.
 Protocals.
-  This allows the script to request the webpage, otherwise the script would fail to reach the webpage.
+  -This allows the script to request the webpage, otherwise the script would fail to reach the webpage.

   **Do this at your own risk as you are disabling a security feature on your printer**